Is equity release a good idea?

 • A qualified, independent financial adviser has advised you against equity release

-When might equity release be a good idea for you?
+In summary, equity release may be a good option for you if...

 • Your other sources of income (if you have any) are not enough to fund your retirement plans